iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 description: This article explains the underlying technologies of IOTA Smart Contracts - the Virtual Machine, and its plugins.
 ---

-This article explains the underlying technologies of IOTA Smart Contracts - the Virtual Machine and it's plugins.
+This article explains the underlying technologies of IOTA Smart Contracts - the Virtual Machine, and its plugins.

 You will learn: